What Is a Kiosk? Types, Benefits & Examples

 Wayfinding Kiosks

-As we mentioned earlier, this type is often what comes to mind when people think of a kiosk.
 Wayfinding kiosks help customers find their way through your space and include directories, maps, and directional displays.

-Whereas wayfinding kiosks used to be static, today you typically find ones with a touch-screen feature that shoppers can use to search or explore your map.
+Whereas wayfinding kiosks used to be static, today, you typically find ones with a touch-screen feature that shoppers can use to search or explore your map.
 Wayfinding kiosks are most often found in malls and big box stores where customers are at risk of getting lost, losing their orientation in your space, or not being able to find what they are searching for without assistance.

 Self-service Kiosks

 Another popular type of interactive kiosk is the self-service kiosk.
-Customers can use this to perform shopping activities themselves, without having to recruit or wait on the assistance of a store associate.
+Customers can use this to perform shopping activities themselves without having to recruit or wait on the assistance of a store associate.
 This is increasingly preferable among customers as it cuts down on wait times and gives customers control over their shopping experience.
 It can even help to boost your sales.

 Self-service kiosks are found in a variety of industries, including restaurants, hotels, groceries, and convenience stores.